NAN to Honour Fallen Warriors on Indigenous Veterans Day and Remembrance Day

 - Grand Chief Derek Fox will carry the NAN Veterans Eagle Staff and lay a wreath at the Mount McKay cenotaph at Fort William First Nation.

-- Deputy Grand Chief Bobby Narcisse will attend the national ceremony at Parliament Hill in Ottawa.
+- Deputy Grand Chief Bobby Narcisse will lay a wreath at Waverly Park in Thunder Bay.

-- Deputy Grand Chief Anna Betty Achneepineskum will attend The Royal Canadian Legion Branch 287 service in Timmins.
+- Deputy Grand Chief Anna Betty Achneepineskum will observe Remembrance Day in Fort Albany First Nation.

 The NAN Veteran’s Eagle Staff was created in 2017, by families and communities from across NAN territory to honour our warriors.
 The Staff includes seven eagle feathers, each representing one of the Seven Grandfather Teachings.